Age Spots | Lentigines | Sun Spots

 Some people have almost no melanin pigment and our skin does not do a good job of protecting us from the sun.
 Dark-skinned people do a much better job of protecting themselves from the sun.
 When the sun attacks me and other light-skinned people, my body does not know how to respond properly.
 As a result it can cause abnormal melanin pigment in the form of freckles and brown spots.

 ‘Age Spots’ actually have nothing to do with how old you are, they have to do with how long you’ve been in the sun.
 I prefer the term ‘sun spot’ rather than ‘liver spot’ or ‘age spot’ because that is what they are from and is more appropriate.
+While these spots aren’t cancerous, they can be unsightly.
+There’s no medical reason to remove them, but you may choose to get rid of them to improve your self-esteem and your skin health.
+Age spots don’t go away on their own.
+They require diagnosis by qualified doctor.
+Treatments help lighten or even get rid of these dark pigmentation.

 The most important thing if you see any pigmented lesion on your skin is to not assume that it’s benign.
 If you notice a lesion on your skin, especially if it has any changes in color or shape, you should see a dermatologist to determine if they are cancerous or something to be concerned about.